The SHC Pharmacy is your resource for all your prescription needs! Ask questions if you are unsure about your medications or have any other concerns.

 - Ask them to call the SHC Pharmacy at (212) 443-1050

 Note: Due to New York State law, the SHC Pharmacy can only transfer one refill per month.
-Most pharmacies out of New York State will close your prescription and you may lose the rest of the prescription if there are additional refills.
+Most pharmacies out of New York State will close your prescription and you may lose any remaining refills.

-[Temporarily Suspended] Contact your insurance provider a few days prior to your departure date so an override can be placed in their system.
-After you receive an email confirmation, call the SHC pharmacy and let the staff know how many months were approved.
+If you need medication while you're traveling, contact your insurance provider a few days prior to your departure date so an override can be placed in their system.
+After you receive an email confirmation, call the SHC pharmacy and let the staff know what was approved.

 If you are enrolled in an NYU-sponsored Student Health Insurance Plan please contact Wellfleet at (877) 373-1170 for override approval.